Relieving the symptoms of a respiratory tract infection

 Most medicines have two names: the active ingredient and the brand name.
 The active ingredient is the chemical in the medicine that makes it work.
 The brand name is the name given to the medicine by its manufacturer.
 There may be several brands that contain the same active ingredient.
 This website uses active ingredient names (e.g. paracetamol), with brand names in brackets (e.g. Panadol).
 We also discuss medicines in groups or ‘classes’, when their effects or actions are very similar.

-Nasal decongestants come in the form of tablets, sprays and drops.
-(Image: Elena Schweitzer / Shutterstock.com)
+Nasal decongestants can be tablets, sprays or drops.
+Image: Elena Schweitzer / Shutterstock.com

 Medicines to relieve a blocked nose (nasal congestion)

 - Decongestants containing pseudoephedrine, phenylephrine, oxymetazoline or xylometazoline should not be used in children younger than 6 years.
 Use salt water (saline) nasal sprays or drops instead of a nasal decongestant for children.

 - Ask a doctor, pharmacist or nurse practitioner for advice before giving decongestants containing pseudoephedrine, phenylephrine, oxymetazoline or xylometazoline to children aged 6 to 11 years.

 Before using any medicine, check with a doctor or pharmacist about the safest one for you or your child.
 Always read the information on the label and the consumer medicine information (CMI) that is available from your pharmacist.